fbpx

 • Design Optimization and Generative Design: As the design is being developed, the AI makes design suggestions to the Architect/Engineer, and it is to the designer’s judgment to decide what suggestions to apply or not, or even those suggestions could trigger novel ideas for the designer.

-• Energy Analysis and Simulation: Based on an auto-generated energy analysis report, the AI could suggest improvements in the construction assembly of certain elements to increase their performance.
+• Analyzing and Simulation: Making an auto-generated energy analysis report, the AI could suggest improvements in the construction assembly of certain elements to increase their performance.

 • Material Selection and Cost Estimation: The AI could assist in selecting appropriate materials for a project based on criteria like cost, durability, sustainability, and form factor of the building.

-• Automated Code Compliance Checking: After some time, the AI could take a look at the model and start looking for places where the design is not compliant with the Building Code, point those problems out, and suggest solutions.
+• Automated Code Compliance Checking: After some time, the AI could start looking for places where the design is not compliant with the Building Code, point those problems out, and suggest solutions.

 • Predictive Model Maintenance and Facility Management: The tool could raise events that trigger maintenance-related tasks to keep the model at an optimal stage based on the AI predicting potential issues and catching them before they occur as the model is developed.